tobsinger/spring-boot-intro/README.md

 - Embedded H2 Development-Database
 - Query data using JPA with QueryDSL
 - Serialize results as JSON
+- Can be opened, edited and started from IntelliJ IDEA

 ## Required
 - Java 1.8